Poirazi-Lab/Gidon_Science_2020/README.md

 # Biophysical cell

-This is the readme for the author's model which replicates Figure 3 and Supplementary 9 in the paper:
+This is the readme for the author's model which replicates **Figure 3** and **Supplementary Figure 9** in the paper:
 Gidon A, Zolnik TA, Fidzinski P, Bolduan F, Papoutsi A, Poirazi P, Holtkamp M, Vida I, Larkum ME (2020) Dendritic action potentials and computation in human layer 2/3 cortical neurons Science 367:83-87, http://dx.doi.org/10.1126/science.aax6239

-The author's models associated with supplementary figure 12 is available here: http://modeldb.yale.edu/260178
+The author's models associated with **Supplementary Figure 12** is available here: http://modeldb.yale.edu/260178 or under `FigS12codes/` subdirectory of this repo.

 Model usage:
 This code was written in and requires NEURON (tested in version 7.4, 7.7) which is freely available from http://www.neuron.yale.edu</a>